CSCI4100U/Lab09-10/README.md

 The floating action button will cause the current location to be recorded, and its address/location name looked up using geocoding.
 A `FlutterMap` will display all recorded points, both as a polyline connecting them (in order), and using a map marker.

 ### The Map
-First, you will need a class to store the data for the stored points (`Location`):
+First, you will need a class to store the data for the stored points (`GeoLocation`):
 - `name` (`String` place name, using geocoding)
 - `address` (`String` street number and street name, using geocoding)
 - `latlng` (using the `LatLng` class, storing the geolocation coordinates)

-Create a placeholder array of such `Location` objects, and use that for the data for your map's polyline and markers.
+Create a placeholder array of such `GeoLocation` objects, and use that for the data for your map's polyline and markers.

 Optionally, you can create a set of icon buttons on the app bar to zoom in/out, using the `mapController`.
 You can use the CTRL key and the mouse to zoom, but this may be easier to control.
 This was done in the screenshot, below, but isn't required for full marks.